tgherzog/sailbuddy-pages/index.md

 **Nope, none of that solves my problem**

-Use the "Data Log" feature described in the next session to log your session data, send it to me, and I'll try to help you out.
+Use the [monitor](#monitor) and [status log](#logs) features described in the next sections to send me your data, and I'll try to help you out.

+### NMEA Data Monitoring ### {#monitor}

+The Monitor tab shows a running display of all valid incoming NMEA messages, even those that Sail Buddy otherwise ignores.
+Use the button in the top left to turn the monitor on or off.
+In the Settings tab, click the Monitor button to include timestamps, or filter the monitor to just certain messages of interest.

+The display is color-coded by message status.
+Invalid messages appear in <span class="red">red</span>
+while messages that failed [checksum confirmation][checksum] appear in <span class="orange">orange</span>.
+(You can disable checksum verification in Settings > Sail Buddy).
+The codes for NMEA sentences that Sail Buddy handles appear in <span class="green">green</span> while those it doesn't appear in <span class="blue">blue</span>.

+You can export the NMEA monitor (the most recent 500 sentences) with the Share button in the upper right.
+Note the extra "Mail to Publisher" option, which lets you email the data directly to me in case you are having technical issues.

-### Raw Data Logs ###
+### Status Logs ### {#logs}

-Sail Buddy has an option to save raw NMEA data and other information to a log file.
+In addition to the [NMEA monitor](#monitor), Sail Buddy has an option to separately log low-level network events.
+This can be helpful if you aren't getting any data whatsoever (i.e. the Instrument display is blank, and the NMEA monitor is very sparse or empty), which might indicate a network connection issue or data parsing error.

-This is primarily intended so that you can send the log file to me in case you encounter technical issues and need some support.
-Go to Settings > Sail Buddy (from your home screen), scroll down a bit, and turn on the
-"Log Status Messages" option.
-Sail Buddy will subsequently log NMEA sessions when you turn on NMEA data in Sail Buddy (it only keeps data for a day or so).
-Then go to the Settings tab in Sail Buddy and click the "Share Status Logs" button to email me your data.
+Go to Settings > Sail Buddy (from your home screen), scroll down a bit, and turn on the "Log Messages" option.
+Sail Buddy will now log subsequent log NMEA sessions, which you start and finish in the Instruments tab, keeping a log going back a day or two at any given time.
+Then go to the Settings tab in Sail Buddy and click the "Share Logs" button to email me the log.
 If you just want to view the log data, follow the same steps but don't click Send.

 ### Privacy Policy ### {#privacy}

 All personal information collected by Sail Buddy, including your location, data logs, and any metadata you enter yourself, is only stored on your iOS device.
-Sail Buddy does not interact with a data server and does not access or store information remotely.
+Sail Buddy does not interact with a data server (other than your own devices) and does not access or store information remotely.

 ### Contact Information ### {#contact}